mynodebtc/mynode_docs/docs/bitcoin/quicksync.md

 ## Enable/Disable

 Once the blockchain is synced with the network, enabling QuickSync won't affect the Bitcoin blockchain.
 Instead, it will just download the torrent and start seeding it.
-This helps myNode peers in downloading the blockchain faster during setup.
+This helps MyNode peers in downloading the blockchain faster during setup.
 The upload and download speed can be adjusted to optimize bandwidth usage, as shown in the screenshot below.

 **Note:** Toggling QuickSync triggers a reboot.